top of page

 Probably not.

-But even in the chaos, our home holds family, stories, and laughter.
+But even in the mess, our home holds family.
+Stories.
+Laughter.

 And laughter, I’ve learned, softens the sharp edges of imperfection.

-How important would this “tragedy” be in five years?
+How important will this feel in five years?

 Even my photographs aren’t perfect.
-Who can get everyone to sit still at the same time, anyways?
+Who can get everyone to sit still at the same time anyway?

 If you ever feel your chest tighten, your vision blur with overwhelm, or your stress level rising like a thermometer in a broken furnace… stop.